Nonequilibrium plasmon liquid in a Josephson junction chain: Acknowledgments

-We thank Vincenzo Vitelli, Michel Fruchart, and Amir Burshstein for helpful input and discussions.
-This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), by the Austrian Science Fund (FWF) SFB F86, and by the NOMIS foundation.
+\paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} Data are available at doi:10.5281/zenodo.17009557.
 For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.
-We acknowledge technical support from the Nanofabrication Facility and the MIBA machine shop at IST Austria.